TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 ## The leapfrog scheme

 In the previous section we have discussed a conditionally stable scheme to solve the wave equation, namely, the FTBS scheme.
 This scheme is constructed based on the explicit Euler scheme and the upwind difference scheme.
-A main disadvantage of this scheme is that is only first order accurate both in time and space.
+A main disadvantage of this scheme is that is only first order accurate both in time and space, which is rather inaccurate.

-A widely used scheme that is second order accurate but also stable, albeit conditionally, for *oscillatory motions* is the **leapfrog** scheme.
+A widely used scheme that is second order accurate but also stable, albeit conditionally, designed for *oscillatory motions* is the **leapfrog** scheme.
 This scheme is devised based on central differences both in time and space and is given by

 $$